Some causes of infertility are structural and can be corrected by surgery, frequently with outpatient or same-day procedures.

 Microsurgical sperm retrieval

-For men with no sperm in the ejaculate, severe erectile dysfunction or other medical problems prohibiting ejaculation, healthy sperm can be extracted surgically from the sperm ducts in the testicle.
+For patients with no sperm in the ejaculate, severe erectile dysfunction or other medical problems prohibiting ejaculation, healthy sperm can be extracted surgically from the sperm ducts in the testicle.
 Any sperm retrieved surgically can only be used with IVF-ICSI.

 Make an appointment